akrenner/NOAA-LCI/Manual.md

 [//]: # Copy from Jim's instructions.
 Two options: batch-downloading and attended download.
 #### Batch download and processing with FileMaker and R
 Copy/sync filemaker database back to computer (email file to self).
+Import the new records into the existing desktop copy.
+Search for the most recent survey and run the export script.

 Connect to CTD, as before and display headers.
 Compare headers to recorded times in FileMaker database, and enter cast numbers.
 Export notesTable (Scripts: export CURRENT survey)  and close FileMaker.
 Open R and run I-hexEdit.R.
 Correct any errors that may occur.
 Manually inspect resultant edited hex files and copy them with containing folder to the appropriate place in 2_edited_hex_files.